higgicd/Accessibility_Toolbox/README.md

 - *"b0"*: the key *b0* indexes the value of the beta parameter for the impedance measure that will be input into the impedance function
   - in the case of the *POW0_8* measure, *0.8* refers to a beta value of 0.8
   - because *CUMR10* does not use this parameter it has a value of *None*
-- *"t_bar": None*: the key *"t_bar"* indexes the value of the travel time window for the cumulative impedance functions
+- *"t_bar"*: the key *"t_bar"* indexes the value of the travel time window for the cumulative impedance functions
   - in the case of the *CUMR10* measure, *10* refers to a travel time window of 10 minutes
-  - because *POW0_8* does not use this parameter it has a value of *None*
+  - because *POW0_8* does not use this parameter, it has a value of *None*

 When inputting a new measure into the dictionary, it must have entries for the *f*, *b0*, and *t_bar* parameters, even if they are *None*